algoprog/rivr-search/README.md

 * Create a MySQL database and import schema.sql, sources.sql and trackers.sql from install folder.
 * Download and import the MySQL dump from https://goo.gl/vW0kqd.
 It contains ~13M torrents.
 * Edit includes/config.php with your MySQL host, username, password and database name.
-* Edit install/sphinx.conf.in (mysql_all source) with your MySQL host, username, password and database name.
+* Edit install/sphinx.conf.in (mysql_all source) with your MySQL host, username, password and database name and change all the file paths to yours.
 * Use install/sphinx.conf.in to create the Sphinx indexes:

   > sudo -u sphinx indexer --config sphinx.conf.in --all